robertjli/adventofcode/2023/blog.md

 symbol, while the other way around was very easy.
 So I ended up iterating on numbers and storing a map of potential gears and their "pivots".
 O(n) space (where n is the number of numbers), but hey, it worked.
 That's been the theme of this year so far 😂

+### Day 4: Scratchcards

+LOL, let's go O(N²) algorithm!
+Took a peek at the input, it seems small enough 🤣.
+I'm guessing there will be some complication with part 2 that will mess it up, though, but I'll figure that out when I get there.

+...

+Wow, part 2 was _not_ what I expected.
+I think it can be done with an array of number of copies.
+When a card wins, it adds its copy count to the following cards.
+Okay, mentally this checks out, let's go.

+...

+Well that worked out easily, I'm glad I took the risk of doing the quick, inefficient solution in part 1!
+That's a good lesson for me in the future.